-In 2000, I began acting in several staged play-readings at the Pewter Plough Playhouse (PPP) here in Cambria.
+In 2000, I began acting in several staged play-readings at Cambria's former Pewter Plough Playhouse (PPP) here in Cambria.
 In fall of 2000, we went into full production of Driving Miss Daisy for 21 shows.
 That was the beginning...

 Cambria's Allied Arts Association sponsored an acting class in early 2001, led by Actors' Studio graduate, actor Richard Romanus.
 Richard played many bad-guys in film and on television over the years.
 The class, originally planned for a month, ran for the better part of the year.
 Richard retired (mostly) from acting, moved to Greece, where he and his wife Anthea Sylbert are concentrating on writing and some production work.